Mergers and acquisitions

-Considering a merger or acquisition?
-We are here to provide you with expert, confidential legal advice that has already supported £700m worth of completed deals.
+Whether you’re considering selling or buying, we are here to provide you with expert legal advice that has already supported millions’ worth of completed deals.

 From thorough due diligence to pinpointing potential risks and opportunities, we delve into every detail of the transaction to safeguard your interests.

 M&A is complex and no two cases are the same.
 Each demands its own approach, tailored to the specifics of the situation.
 Every step of the process needs precision and care.
-At Rubric, we take the time to get to know your wants and needs and have the right skill set and approach for a stress-free deal.
+At Rubric, we invest time to understand your goals, offering the right skills and a stress-free approach for a successful transaction.

 Our corporate solicitors regularly advise on: